 To take this course, work with a faculty member to choose a topic and complete the COM 630 Independent Study Form.

 Internship: COM 650

 If you work an internship, you can earn credit hours for your time.
 To do so, you must get approval from your advisor and the program coordinator.
 Once that’s done, we’ll enroll you in our internship course, COM 650.

-- Email Director of Graduate Programs Elizabeth Craig for more information.
+- Email Director of Graduate Programs Andrew Binder for more information.